-[

-$${VP}$$
+[VP [PrtP Prt° DP]]

-[${PP}$ P° DP]] and [${VP}$ [${PrtP}$ Prt° DP]].
+[{VP} [{PP} P° DP]]

-and that the difference is that prepositions assign case, whereas particles do not.
-Therefore the complement DP (e.g. the book in throw out the book) will not be assigned a case.
-This problem has two potential solutions: EITHER the particle is incorporated into the verb (i.e. into V), in which case V (maybe via the trace in Prt°) may now assign case to the "object", OR the DP may move to PrtP-spec, where it can be assigned case directly by V° (as in ECM-constructions).
+the difference being that prepositions assign case, whereas particles do not.
+Therefore the complement DP (e.g. the book in throw out the book)will not be assigned a case.
+This problem has two potential solutions: EITHER the particle is incorporated into the verb (i.e. into V), in which case V (maybe via the trace in Prt^o) may now assign case to the "object", OR the DP may move to PrtP-spec, where it can be assigned case directly by V^o (as in ECM-constructions).
 Both of these two constructions are straightforwardly passivisable.

-The picture was then extended to the Germanic SOV-languages, under the assumption that what differs between SVO and SOV is the ordering inside V' and inside V^ , but crucially not inside V° .
+The picture was then extended to the Germanic SOV-languages, under the assumption that what differs between SVO and SOV is the (syntactic) ordering inside V' and inside V, but crucially not the (morphological) ordering inside V°.